Video Content Marketing: Strategy and Examples

 • Preferred topics and themes of interest.
 Beyond your products or services, what kind of online content do your potential customers like to consume?
 What challenges and daily concerns do you help them resolve?

-• Video consumption habits.
-Are your target audiences fans of long, 30-minute webinars, or short, dynamic "snack content" type videos?
+• Consumption habits.
+Are your target fans of long, 30-minute webinars, or short, dynamic "snack content" type videos?
 Would they rather watch them on their mobiles or their desktop computers?

-• Video consumption channels.
-If you're reaching out to potential B2B customers who are over 50 years old, you probably won't find them on Instagram or TikTok, but rather on LinkedIn or Twitter.
+• Consumption channels.
+If you're reaching out to potential B2B clients who are over 50 years old, you probably won't find them on Instagram or TikTok, but rather on LinkedIn or Twitter.
 The opposite would be true for someone marketing a restaurant.
-Think about where your target audience typically consumes content for your niche.
+Think about where your target typically consumes content for your niche.

 • Boost your reputation on the internet.
-With 87% of marketers agreeing that video is effective at building brand awareness, it’s clear that video can help you build or solidify your brand in your target audience’s mind.
+With 87% of marketers agreeing that video is effective at building brand awareness, it’s clear that it can help you build or solidify your brand in your target’s mind.

 • Improve the search indexing of your website.
-By integrating video into your overall web marketing strategy, you've got Google in your pocket: search engines love to highlight the best videos in their search results!
+By integrating video into your overall web marketing plan, you've got Google in your pocket: search engines love to highlight the best ones in their search results!

 • Increase the time visitors spend on your site pages.
 Visitors will be tempted to spend more time browsing your pages when you include videos.